- cardio

 The most effective approach combines different types of rides rather than doing the same thing every day.
 Here's a sustainable template that works for most people:

-Two interval sessions per week (20-30 minutes each): These are your intensity days.
+- Two interval sessions per week (20-30 minutes each): These are your intensity days.
 After a warm-up, alternate between hard efforts and recovery—something like 6-8 rounds of 1 minute hard followed by 2 minutes easy.
-These sessions build fitness quickly and boost your metabolism.
+These sessions can increase overall energy expenditure and improve fitness.

-This adds up to roughly 150-250 minutes of cycling plus strength work—right in the sweet spot for fat loss without burning yourself out.
+This adds up to roughly 150–250 minutes of cycling plus strength work, right in the evidence-supported range for fat loss without burnout.

 Cycling vs. Running: Which Is Better for Fat Loss?